 Find out more about the shops at the British Museum on the official website.Continue to 6 of 10 below.

 The main entrance on Great Russell Street has steps but there are also open-air, self-operated lifts/elevators either side of the steps.
 At the back of the museum, the Montague Place entrance does not have steps and is at street level.

 The majority of the museum can be reached by lift/elevator.
 There's a lift by each entrance and two lifts in the Great Court.
 Pick up a free plan of the museum when you arrive to help you choose the right lift for your destination.

 You call ahead if you have special requirements or questions on tel: 020 7323 8299 and you can check the Access page on the British Museum website for the latest details.Continue to 7 of 10 below.

 07 of 10

 There are free activities and resources for families every day at the British Museum.
 Go to the Families Desk in the Great Court and ask for the Activity Trails which take up to an hour to complete.
-There are a choice of topics and age ranges.
+There are choices of topics and age ranges.

 There are daily free handling sessions so check the map and touch a piece of history.

 The Children's Multimedia Guide is available for a small fee and has a selection of tours to try around the museum depending on your child's interests.

 At the weekend there are Gallery Backpacks available for free (but leave a £10 deposit).
 These have games, dressing up items and activities for a range of ages too.